Robert Addie: Career

 Addie was a professional polo player; his skills as a horseman and also with sword and bow led to his frequently appearing in historical dramas set in the medieval era.

 At the beginning of his career in the early 1980s he appeared on British television in a number of advertisements for products ranging from Polycell plastering repair wall filler to Mr Kipling cakes.
 In the early 1980s he also appeared in a variety of theatrical productions, including Journey's End in 1981 at the Churchill Theatre in Bromley, and Conduct Unbecoming in 1982 at the Yvonne Arnaud Theatre in Guildford.

 His most prominent film role was Prince Mordred in John Boorman's Excalibur (1981).
 Other films included Another Country (1984), as Delahay.

 On television, Addie starred as Stalky in a 1982 BBC television mini-series of Rudyard Kipling's Stalky & Co..
 In 1987, he played Sir Charles Kirkgordon in the CBS mini-series I'll Take Manhattan and Lord Peter Gillingham in A Hazard of Hearts.
 His role as Sir Guy of Gisburne in the 1984–1986 English television series Robin of Sherwood brought his career national exposure.

 In 1989, he abandoned acting and spent several years living in Spain and the United States.
 Returning to his career in 1995, he initially performed in touring fringe theatre original productions with the Chichester-based Exiled Theatre Company.
 In 1995 he appeared with the company in Shades in Time - Martyrs, involving a promenading performance within Gloucester Cathedral, and as the character of a mouse in the play Shades in Time - The Docks set at Gloucester Docks as a part of the 1995 Gloucester Festival.
 In late 1995, he performed with the company in Cheltenham in a theatrical monologue he wrote about a Mohammedan jihadist suicide bomber entitled Acts of Revenge, and in 1996 he appeared in the new plays by the company: Edmund, Son of Gloucester (a prequel to Shakespeare's King Lear) and Into the Mist – a play set in early medieval Scotland with Addie playing St Columba.

 After this Addie resumed a film and television career, also acting in a number of television commercials in 1998 for designer kitchens, whisky, and habit-breaking products for cigarettes.

-Personal life and death
+Personal life

+Addie was married and divorced three times.
+He had three children; Alex, Alastair, and Caitlin.

+Death

-Addie was married three times and had three children; Alex, Alastair, and Caitlin.
-His marriages all ended in divorce.
-He died on 20 November 2003 at age 43 in Cheltenham General Hospital from the effects of lung cancer, less than three weeks after the disease was diagnosed.
+Addie died, aged 43, from the effects of lung cancer at Cheltenham General Hospital on 20 November 2003 just less than three weeks after being diagnosed with the disease.
 On the tenth anniversary of his death, fans planted a cherry tree bearing a commemorative plaque in his memory in the Jack Gardner Memorial Garden in Cirencester.